About the Artist

 Jacob has had several solo shows in New York, Vermont, and Massachusetts.
 Some of the places that he has exhibited are: Gallery 668 in Battenville, NY; Lapham Gallery, 6 Pine Street Gallery, Samantha's and Gallery 99 in Glens Falls; Saratoga Arts Center in Saratoga Springs, NY; Milne Library in Williamstown, MA; Greenwich Free Library and the Washington County Farm Museum in Greenwich, NY; The Green Bridge Gallery in Cambridge, NY; the Historic Salem Courthouse in Salem; and the Southern Vermont Arts Center in Manchester, VT.
 He captured first prize at Lapham Gallery's first LARAC 120 degrees Intercollegiate Art Competition, competing with fellow artists from New Paltz, Skidmore, Union, Hartwick, St. Rose, SUNY Plattsburgh, SUNY Adirondack, and SUNY Oneonta.

 As part of the Washington County Open Studios Tour for the first time in the summer of 2017, Jake enjoyed sharing his livelihood with friendly visitors from near and far.
 Jacob displayed his work at a three person exhibit at LARAC's Lapham Gallery, and was featured artist in the Malta League of Arts' "Arts Attitude" art show, and also had a solo exhibit at the Southern Vermont Arts Center in Manchester, Vermont.
-He was recently selected to be part of the National Society of Casein & Acrylic Painters' exhibit at the Salmagudi Club in Manhattan where he was recognized with a prize two years in a row.
+He was recently selected to be part of the National Society of Casein & Acrylic Painters' exhibit at the Salmagudi Club in Manhattan for the second time where he was recognized with a prize two years in a row.

 Jake will be working to continue to build his art business with the help of his loyal manager, his mom Claire.
 He would like to someday open his own gallery.